Syslogine/docsy/userguide/content/en/docs/operating-systems/ubuntu/tutorials/how-to-create-a-new-sudo-enabled-user-on-ubuntu-20-04.md

 linkTitle: Create Sudo user on 20.04
 title: How To Create A New Sudo Enabled User on Ubuntu 20.04
 tags: ['how to', 'create', 'sudo', 'user', 'ubuntu', '20.04']
+categories: ["Ubuntu"]
+description: >
+  This tutorials will explain how to create a sudo user on Ubuntu 20.04
 ---